+Jeanne Yttreness Principal/Superintendent 555 Leslie Street Ukiah, CA 95482 Phone: 707-467-1855

+Fax: 707-467-1857

-Jeanne Yttreness Superintendent/Principal 555 Leslie Street Ukiah, CA 95482 Phone: (707)-467-1855 Fax: (707) 467-1857 The Superintendent or designee shall ensure that employees designated to investigate complaints are knowledgeable about the laws and programs for which they are responsible.
+The Superintendent or designee shall ensure that employees designated to investigate complaints are knowledgeable about the laws and programs for which they are responsible.
 Designated employees may have access to legal counsel as determined by the Superintendent or designee.

-Should a complaint be filed against the Superintendent, please direct the complaint to the Charter Council (Board).
+Should a complaint be filed against the Superintendent, the complaint should be directed to the Charter Council (our Board of Directors).